 The process begins with creating the design.
-Our designer starts off developing a concept with sketching, and then will go back and forth between drawing and working on the computer to develop the design until it’s at a stage where its suitable for the screen printing process, our chosen method for printing on the garments.
+Owner and designer Rhiannon starts off developing a concept with sketching, and then will go back and forth between drawing and working on the computer to develop the design until it’s at a stage where its suitable for the screen printing process, our chosen method for printing on the garments.

 Once the design is finished, we have a screen made up for it and then individually screen print each shirt by hand, utilising a commercial grade printing carousel to assist in achieving high quality prints.
 We use water-based inks which are much more environmentally friendly (and safer for working with) than traditional plastisol screen printing inks, and they also have a nice soft feel printed on the shirts.

 Each garment is run through a commercial tunnel dryer after printing to heat set the ink, ensuring longevity.

 After a print run we wash up our screens and other tools used in a wash bay that has a sophisticated filtration set up so that even though the inks are water-based they’re not just being washed straight down the drain.

 We endeavour to pay as much attention to detail to the whole process of making a shirt ready for sale, right down to printing our material tags on organic cotton and sewing them into the neck of the shirt, and hand-making the cardboard swings tags using 100% post-consumer recycled card, custom made stamps and hemp twine.